Can you believe I’ve written 100 posts since I started this blog over a year ago?

 Just for YOU.

-They are so TMI, it’s not even funny, so if you want to maintain a certain view of me that doesn’t involve my boobs or uterus, I suggest you turn away.
+They are so TMI, it’s not even funny, so if you want to maintain a certain view of me that doesn’t involve my boobs or uterus or GI tract, I suggest you turn away.

 Let’s start from the beginning…